 4. Teenager: Sweet Tooth Soother

 Together you and your child can spend some time baking cookies, brownies, blondies, caramel corn, cupcakes and other goodies to host a bake sale.
 An ideal time to set up shop would be at one of your teen’s school sports games because there will be a group of kids eager to watch some sports who will most likely want something to snack on during the game.
 Have your child spread the word around school by word of mouth a few days before the event.
 This is an event you can hold more than one time throughout the year since it is so easy to organize.
-There are endless options when it comes to Fundraising Ideas for Teens.

 5. Young Adult: Rise to the Challenge